inoxlang/inox/docs/language-reference.md

 ## Lists

-A list is a sequence of elements.
+A list is a sequence of **serializable** elements.
 You can add elements to it and change the value of an element at a given position.

 ```